captainrex8/wikiracer8000/README.md

 ```
 {
-    "from": "starting title",
+    "start": "starting title",
-    "to": "destionation title"
+    "end": "destionation title"
 }
 ```

-`from` represents the wiki title you would like to start racing from and `to` represents the wiki title you would like the race to end at.
+`start` is the wiki title you would like to start racing from and `end` is the wiki title you would like the race to end at.
 Here's the Giant sloth to Sloth example using Postman:

 ![Postman](docs/postman1.png)